costajob/app-servers/README.md

 This also prove that Ruby is far from being "slow" when minimal libraries are used together with mature App servers.

 ### Tornado
 I picked [Tornado](http://www.tornadoweb.org/en/stable/) after reading some profiling online.
-If you know some faster app-server for Python i'll be glad to add them:
+If you know some faster app-server for Python i'll be glad to throw it in:

 ##### Bootstrap
 ```